luxonis/depthai-docs-website/source/pages/faq.rst

     colorCam.setInterleaved(False)

-Is it Possible to Use the RGB camera and/or the Stereo Pair as a Regular UVC Camera?
+Is it Possible to Use the RGB Camera and/or the Stereo Pair as a Regular UVC Camera?
 ####################################################################################

 Yes, but currently not currently implemented in our API.
 It's on our roadmap, `here <https://github.com/luxonis/depthai/issues/283>`__